getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Instead, this section provides general guidance concerning the operation of the QoO framework based on intuitions and assumptions that guided the development of the framework.
 Future documents are expected to capture and refine best practices once more operational experience has been gathered.

 Some preliminary insights from a small-scale user testing campaign are provided in {{user-testing}}.
 More comprehensive and large-scale testing are needed to assess the QoO framework.

 ## QoO in the Quality Assessment Landscape {#quality-assessment-landscape}

 QoS, QoO, and QoE, as well as Quality Attenuation occupy different positions on a spectrum from raw network characterization to subjective user experience.
 QoS characterizes raw network behavior (latency, packet loss, throughput), usually without direct reference to any particular application or user.
-QoE, on the other hand captures subjective user perception directly.
+QoE, on the other hand, focuses on the subjective user perception directly.

 QoO, by design, measures network service quality, not subjective user experience.
-However, as QoO scores are anchored to application-defined thresholds, they are expected to correlate with QoE metrics, such as Mean Opinion Score (MOS) {{P.800.1}}, positioning QoO somewhere between QoS and QoE.
+However, as QoO scores are anchored to application-defined thresholds, they are expected to correlate with QoE metrics, such as Mean Opinion Score (MOS) {{P.800.1}}, positioning QoO between QoS and QoE.
 The QoO framework itself does not define where QoO scores fall on this spectrum.
 Instead, the exact position primarly depends on how the ROP and CPUP thresholds are chosen.